elixirschool/elixirschool/lessons/specifics/guardian.md

 ## JWTs

-JWT provides a rich token for authentication.
+A JWT can provide a rich token for authentication.
 Where many authentication systems provide access to only a subject identifier for the resource, JWTs provide this along with other information like:

 * Who issued the token
 * Who is the token for
 * Which system should use the token
 * What time was it issued
-* What time should you consider it valid
 * What time does the token expire

-In addition to these fields Guardian provides some other fields to facilitate additional functionality.
+In addition to these fields Guardian provides some other fields to facilitate additional functionality:

 * What type is the token
 * What permissions does the bearer have

 These are just the basic fields in a JWT.
 You're free to add any additional information that your application requires.
-Just remember to keep it short.
-The JWT has to fit in the HTTP header.
+Just remember to keep it short, as JWT has to fit in the HTTP header.

 This richness means that you can pass JWTs around in your system as a fully contained unit of credentials.